-- Representations from the Company in consortium or joint venture are responsible to oversee the administration, operation and performance of the consortium or joint venture and are further responsible to provide on a regular basis, financial and operational information of the consortium or joint venture to the Management of the Company; - Quarterly review of financial results by the Board and the Audit Committee before announcement to Bursa Securities: - An organisational structure with defined lines of responsibilities and delegation of authority within which the Management operates; - The principal operating subsidiary, LFE Engineering Sdn Bhd, has a formalised Quality Procedure Manual ISO 9001:2008 ("ISO") to inter-alia provide guidance to employees in carrying out daily tasks to ensure that there is a clear understanding of the operations of the Group, to continually improve the effectiveness of our Quality Management System so as to provide our customers with superior products and services; - Scheduled in-house ISO internal audit is held once a year to ensure full compliance with the ISO requirements, where findings are discussed during the Management Review Committee meetings.
+- The Board meets at least once every quarter and has an agenda to bring to the Board's attention significant matters related to internal controls, ensuring that it maintains full and effective supervision over appropriate controls; - Executive Directors participate actively in the daily operations of the Group and regular operational meetings were held with heads of departments.
+The heads of departments are delegated with the responsibility to ensure that the systems of internal controls are put into place accordingly; - Representations from the Company in consortium or joint venture are responsible to oversee the administration, operation and performance of the consortium or joint venture and are further responsible to provide on a regular basis, financial and operational information of the consortium or joint venture to the Management of the Company; - Quarterly review of financial results by the Board and the Audit Committee before announcement to Bursa Malaysia Securities Berhad; - An organisational structure with defined lines of responsibilities and delegation of authority within which the Management operates; - The principal operating subsidiary, LFE Engineering Sdn Bhd, has a formalised Quality Procedure Manual ISO 9001:2008 ("ISO") to inter-alia provide guidance to employees in carrying out daily tasks to ensure that there is a clear understanding of the operations of the Group, to continually improve the effectiveness of our Quality Management System so as to provide our customers with superior products and services; - Scheduled in-house ISO internal audit is held once a year to ensure full compliance with the ISO requirements, where findings are discussed during the Management Review Committee meetings.